urql-graphql/urql/docs/graphcache/errors.md

 Check whether your schema is up-to-date or whether you're using an invalid field somewhere, maybe due to a typo.

-As the warning states, this won't lead any operation to abort or an error to be thrown!
+As the warning states, this won't lead any operation to abort, or an error to be thrown!

 ## (5) Invalid Abstract type